-My ideas and interests expand how I define art by integrating math, science, and time into my work.
-I experiment with sequential rhythms and patterns of our everyday world which branches towards the abstract.
-Captured in my work are the organic, uncontrollable movements and expressions that nature shows without realizing, along with uncorrected mannerisms of human form.
-I use my skills in these areas to allow the medium to take shape, and build my vision.
+My ideas and interests expand how I define art as a system in motion – shaped by integrating math, science, and time into my work.
+I experiment with sequential rhythms and patterns of our everyday world that shift toward the abstraction, balancing structure with unpredictability.
+I am drawn to the organic, uncontrollable movements found in nature, as well as the unfiltered mannerisms of the human form.
+Through storytelling, I use these elements to shape the medium itself, allowing process and concept to build my vision.

 My work showcases the fear I experience in the unpredictability of the present moment.
-A somber melody overlays most of my work.
-An unintentional grief encompasses my pieces as a bittersweet nostalgia.
-Where I find myself searching for an explanation, I find comfort in reflection.
+A somber tone often underlies my pieces, carrying an unintentional sense of grief and bittersweet nostalgia where I find myself searching for an explanation.
+Fear is balanced by comfort in reflection.
 The subject matter often hints to the past, present, and future.
-By immersing myself within time base media allows for personal discovery with mystery.
+Through time-based media, I immerse myself allowing space for personal discovery with mystery.

 Back to Top